Bullied Bullies: Shifting blame and whipping up the troops

 At this point you might be saying, “Fine, Gene, you’ve made a good case that Trump is not just a narcissist and a liar, but that he is specifically an abusive narcissist.
 But how does that explain the people who support him?”
 That’s simple: abusers are extremely good at manipulation and are especially good at finding people who are ripe for manipulation.
 The reason an abuser can get away with outrageous blame shifting in the face of overwhelming evidence to the contrary is because there are always people looking to hurl some blame around, themselves.

 It’s like all those messages of condolence that I received from certain relatives a few months back when my abusive father died.
 One person said, “I remember when your parents found out they were going to have a baby, how excited he was and how much he was looking forward to being a father.
 He loved your mother so much.
 He was so happy the day you were born!
 I hope that you can focus on memories of those good times, before the troubles began.
 Don’t dwell on the bad times.”
-It’s subtle, but the clear implication is that it’s my fault that I don’t feel love and admiration for my father, because I focus on the good times.
+It’s subtle, but the clear implication is that it’s my fault that I don’t feel love and admiration for my father, because I focus on the bad times.
 But look at the most ridiculous part of that argument: it’s wrong of me to even think about his bad behavior which was going on for as long as I can remember instead of remembering his alleged good and loving actions which occurred before I was born.
+(Also, the first time my father beat me badly enough I had to be taken to an emergency room, I was four years old; so the bad times were well underway by then; how much of your life to you remember–really remember–before the age of four?)

 To be clear, most of the relatives who made comments like this, are the same ones who during previous discussions of my dad’s issues, always pointed to an incident that happened to him about three months before I was born as the beginning of “the troubles.”
 It’s hard to get more ridiculous than blaming a person for not remembering things that happened before they were born.
 They don’t see that contradiction because reality doesn’t match their narrative that he was a good man who simply made some mistakes.
 Admitting that he was a bad father especially during the years I and my siblings were young and most vulnerable would mean admitting that they didn’t do anything to protect us.